jiangnianshun/django-mdict/doc/doc_en/doc_update.md

 ### Update

-1. Re-git clone or git pull the original project.
+1. Re clone or git pull the original project.
 2. Delete the .cache folder in the root directory and clear the browser cache (no cookies required).
-3. If you need to save old data (dictionary sorting, dictionary grouping, built-in entries, navigation website, etc.), copy the old db.sqlite3 file (there may be incompatibilities and need to be processed manually), and add /media/uploads/ and Copy the /media/icon/ folder.
+3. If you need to save old data (dictionary sorting, dictionary grouping, built-in entries, navigation website, etc.), copy the old db.sqlite3 file (there may be incompatibilities and need to be processed manually), and copy folders /media/uploads/ and /media/icon/.
-4. If you need to save the query history, move all dat files starting with history in the old root directory to the new django-mdict root directory.
+4. If you need to save the query history, move all history*.dat files in the old root directory to the new django-mdict root directory.
 5. Then run run_server.bat (run_server.sh) once, which will install the newly added dependencies and recompile cython.

 ### Reading database error